Food News

 Image credit: Cafe Mary Grace

-Great news for Filipinos craving a taste of home: right on the heels of Shawarma Shack’s debut in Singapore comes Mary Grace, a popular bakery cafe preparing to open their first outlet here.
-But before that, the Filipino chain will be hosting a series of pop-ups!
+Great news for Filipinos craving a taste of home: right on the heels of Shawarma Shack’s debut in Singapore comes Mary Grace, a popular bakery cafe preparing to open their first international outlet here, early next year.
+But before that, the Filipino chain will be hosting an online-exclusive Christmas pop-up from 21 November 2025!

 For the uninitiated, the brand started as a small bakery in 2002, with the first cafe opening in 2006.
 They currently have over 140 outlets and kiosks in the Philippines.